 Jacob is a Postdoctoral Researcher at the Institute for Analytical Sociology at Linköping University and the Economic Sociology Section Commissioning Editor.
 He is very broadly interested in social network dynamics and processes of institutional change, and has written on the emergence of academic disciplines, speculation in financial markets, the origins of the U.S. magazine industry, the financialization of higher education, and the evolution of social networks among urban commune dwellers.

-Bo Hee is Assistant Professor in the Department of Management, Politics and Philosophy at Copenhagen Business School and an Organizations, Occupations and Work Section Commissioning Editor.
+Bo Hee is Assistant Professor in the Department of Management, Politics and Philosophy at Copenhagen Business School and is the Editor in Chief of Work in Progress.
 Her research is centered on organizations as sociotechnical systems and investigates the impact of technology and automation on the work, organizations, and industry with a focus on the collective production of markets, emerging risks, and transformation of organizations due to electronization and algorithms.

 Chris is Assistant Professor of Sociology at Saint Louis University and provides technical expertise for keeping WIP up and running.
 Chris is currently working on a book manuscript, provisionally titled Medicine at the Margins, that looks at how the Emergency Medical Services system functions as a critical, and under-acknowledged, element of the society safety-net for the urban poor.
 He is also doing work on the relationship of systematic street closures in St. Louis, Missouri to urban disorder, crime, and other social problems.